sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 Secret scanning automatically scans your entire Git history on all branches present in your GitHub repository for any secrets.
 When a secret with a known pattern is committed into a private or public repository in your project, secret scanning sends a notification to all repository administrators about the commit that contains the secret.
 Repository administrators can then view the list of all detected secrets in the Security tab of the repository.

-1. To create a GitHub PAT token, go to your profile on top of right hand, and then select **Settings**.
+1. To create a GitHub PAT token, go to your profile on top of the right hand, and then select **Settings**.

    ![Picture1](./images/profilesetting.png)